daveygit2050/gs-infrastructure/README.md

 ### Perform initial operating system configuration

 1. Insert the micro SD card into the Pi and boot it up
+1. Determine the address that has been assigned to the Pi using nmap
-1. Login as the `pi` user (default password `raspberry`)
+1. Connect to the Pi with SSH as the `pirate` user (default password `hypriot`)
 1. Modify `/etc/dhcpcd.conf`, adding static IP address config (example below) to the bottom of the file
-1. Modify `/boot/cmdline.txt` to include `cgroup_enable=memory` after `rootfstype` is defined
-1. Use `sudo raspi-config` to enable SSH server
-1. Reboot the Pi, or shut it down so it can be connected to the cluster
+1. Reboot the Pi

 #### Example static IP address configuration